 Bhairav dance is celebrated in Bhaktapur nagara as well as in Madhyapur thimi.
-In Bhaktapur Nagara, it is done as a part of Navadurga dance but in thimi, it has its own importance.
+In Bhaktapur Nagara, it is done as a part of the Navadurga dance but in thimi, it has its importance.
 This dance is said to be started by king Suvarna Malla in 633NS.
 The men from the Shrestha community practice this dance with tantric rituals.

 The dance is mainly showcased on the day after Gai Jatra for four days.
 The dance is so much related to cultural and spiritual aspects that it is said that it is performed to get off from the bad luck of ghosts and spiritual demons.

 Another mask dance of Bhaktapur celebrated during the Gai jatra festival is the junglee dance.
-In this dance form, two of the young boys wear dancing costumes, put long hair, and hold a kind of knife.
-And featurely, they also put a yellow-coloured mask and dance in the local cultural songs with live music.
+In this dance form, two of the young boys wear dancing costumes, put on long hair, and hold a kind of knife.
+And featurely, they also put a yellow-coloured mask and dance to the local cultural songs with live music.